I only recommend products I love and I think you will, too. If you click on links I provide, I may receive a little compensation. Learn more.

 Just remember to dilute it with a carrier oil before applying it to your face, and always test it on a small area first to make sure you’re not allergic.

-Wrap up Is castor oil comedogenic or not?
+Wrapping up – Is castor oil comedogenic or not?

 Castor oil is one of the most popular natural oils used for skin and hair care today.
 It’s often recommended as a treatment for acne, blackheads, and other blemishes due to its anti-inflammatory and antibacterial properties.
 Castor oil is also a non-comedogenic oil with a 0-1 comedogenic rating, meaning it doesn’t clog pores or help cause breakouts.